Adding Visual Effects

 Twitter · Blog · Patreon · Discussions

 Right now our browser can only draw colored rectangles and text—pretty boring!
 Real browsers support all kinds of visual effects that change how pixels and colors blend together.
-Let’s implement these effects using the Skia graphics library, and also see a bit of how Skia is implemented under the hood.
-That’ll also allow us to use surfaces for browser compositing to accelerate scrolling.
+To implement those effects, and also make our browser faster, we’ll need control over surfaces, the key low-level feature behind fast scrolling, visual effects, animations, and many other browser capabilities.
+To get that control, we’ll also switch to using the Skia graphics library and even take a peek under its hood.

 Installing Skia and SDL